epfl-ada/ada-2023-project-topfive/ReadMe.md

 ## Questions for TAs
 - We are considering employing the average IMDb rating as a supplementary metric to corroborate the strength of our analysis; would you regard this as a prudent approach?
 - Is it valid to examine how plot sentiment influences box office returns across different genres and determine the most favorable type of plot sentiment for each category?

+## Final Work Distribution

+- **Alexander**: Worked on getting the data story website working, fixed template to match desired theming
+- **Alp**: Analyzed the effects of diversity on movie success, produced regressions
+- **Lucie**: Worked on the final analysis of genres, wrote texts for data story
+- **Maxim**: Examined the effects of a film's release timing during economic downturns, produced interactive graphs for the website, wrote texts for data story
+- **Tuomas**: Refactored code, wrote texts for data story, produced regressions